SvenGroot/GenerateAnswerFile/doc/Library.md

 [`ManualInstallOptions`][] class.
 Additional options that are specific to an install method, such as partition layout or optional features, are set in those classes.

-Leave the [`GeneratorOptions.InstallOptions`][] set to null to generate an answer file for a pre-installed image, such as one created by sysprep or DISM tools.
+Leave the [`GeneratorOptions.InstallOptions`][] property set to null to generate an answer file for a pre-installed image, such as one created by sysprep or DISM tools.

 The below example sets various options to perform a clean installation on a UEFI-based system, enabling some optional features and remote desktop.
 It creates a user account, and sets it to be